 2020 was a unique and challenging year in many ways.
 In a speech delivered by President Xi celebrating the 25th anniversary of Beijing World Woman Conference, he called for global leaders to make real of gender equality, and to make the society truly inclusive and diversified.

-Deloitte has built an “All-in” strategy in our core and corporate value.
+Deloitte has built an “All-in” strategy in our core and corporate values.
 We highly promote diversity and inclusion, as we believe that this will only make us stronger.

 I would highly encourage women not to set limits, try everything; be more confident; and share more and support each other.
 Let us all Lean-in to shine in every role we play at home, at the workplace, and in society.